klux21/limitless_times/README.md

 the times will match again either and so it seems rather an academic problem.

-For testing the functions and comparing the speed with the compiler build-in functions you may execute run_tests.sh in Linux, BSD or Cygwin or other Unix systems with C compiler.
-There exist a little Visual Studio Project for Windows as well.
+For testing the functions and comparing the speed with the compiler build-in functions you can execute run_tests.sh in a console of Linux, BSD or Cygwin or other Unix systems that has C compiler.
+There exist a little Visual Studio Project for Windows as well now.

 The license is kind of a mix of BSD and Apache conditions but in opposite to those it prohibits a usage for weapons and spyware and a secret monitoring of